paulinho-16/MEIC-TVVS/assignments/assignment8.md

 - Method invocation of a defined variable (c-use)
 - Usage of the `this` keyword to access variables within the class' scope (c-use)

 #### *Dataflow Testing*

+Numbering the lines of the `adjustSecondsToday` method, we get:

 ```java
 1.  public void adjustSecondsToday(int secondsToday) {